dsciencelabs/Flights-Dashboard/README.md

 # Disclaimer

 This application project is only for educational purposes.
-So, every opinion in this application is not the real description of the actual data, this is only a part of the imagination, creations, ideas, has developed by (Type Your Name Here).
+So, every opinion in this application is maight be not the same to the real description of the actual data, this is only a part of the imagination, creations, and just to get some ideas to build a dashboard.